stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 only people in sight there had been the fishermen on the distant breakwater; and by going a few squares south I could get beyond the range of these, finding a pair of seats on some abandoned wharf and being free to question old Zadok unobserved for an indefinite time.
-Before I reached Main Street I could hear a faint and wheezy &ldquo;Hey, Mister!&rdquo; behind me, and I presently allowed the old man to catch up and take copious pulls from the quart bottle.
+Before I reached Main Street I could hear a faint and wheezy  "Hey, Mister! " behind me, and I presently allowed the old man to catch up and take copious pulls from the quart bottle.

   I began putting out feelers as we walked along to Water Street and turned southward